-Most of us get situation where our application crash on non development machine.
-At that time we either look for remote debugging or dump analysis technique.
-Some developers are very friendly with these techniques while other do Google, read some blogs and perform steps.
-Second approach usually takes time.
-Below I am trying to list down some quick required steps for dump analysis.
-For remote debugging I already briefed them around 3+ years back at Remote Debugging: Quick Steps[^] and I still refer them whenever required.
+Most of us get situations where our application crashes on a non-development machine.
+At that time we either look for remote debugging or a dump analysis technique.
+Some developers are very friendly with these techniques while other do Google, read some blogs, and perform steps.
+The second approach usually takes time.
+Below I am trying to list down some quick steps for dump analysis.
+For remote debugging I have already briefed them around 3+ years back at Remote Debugging: Quick Steps[^] and I still refer to them whenever required.

 Installing Debugging Tools for Windows

-Download and install Debugging Tools for windows dbg_x86_220.127.116.114.msi or later build number depending on platform (approx 17 MB) from Download and Install Debugging Tools for
+Download and install Debugging Tools for Windows dbg_x86_188.8.131.524.msi or a later build number depending on the platform (approx 17 MB) from Download and Install Debugging Tools for Windows[^].

 Installing Symbols (PDB files)